statmlben/awesome-statml/README.md

 # Awesome Reference in Statistics and Machine Learning

-This repository contains a curated list of awesome open source libraries that will help you deploy, monitor, version, scale, and secure your production machine learning.
+This repository contains a curated list of awesome references for statistics and machine learning.

 ## Tags